PiSupply/pxt-iot-lora-node/README.md

 ## License
 This library is released under the GNU GPL V3 License, you can view the full license in the LICENSE file.

+## Translations
+We aim to with the help of the community translate this package to a variety of languages.

+Languages in bold have been translated and then checked by at least one person who speaks that language.
+Languages not in bold have been translated by us using translation software but requires checking.
+- French
+- Dutch
+- Italian
+- German

 ## Meta

 Tutorials: [Maker Zone Micro:bit Page](http://learn.pi-supply.com/make)